kaiorosa1/100-days-of-code/log-r6.md

 ### Day 18: June 27, 2020

-**Today's Progress**: I finished all of the homework assigment from section 3 and I followed the lab section using dart.
+**Today's Progress**: I finished all of the homework assignment from section 3 and I followed the lab section using dart.
 It was quite simple and it was the first time I saw dart code.

 **Thoughts**: I was surprisingly a productive day.
 I was even able to do my design course assignment.
 I still have to create a second page to add the text and then send it to be reviewed but I'm proud I was able to do it today.